 The one thing I’ve hated about some HIIT workouts is that they all involve a lot of jumping exercises that are tough on my knees.
-So, rather than doing all that I’ve been thinking of how I can make a low impact HIIT workout that I could do instead.
+So, rather than doing all that, I’ve been thinking of how to make a low-impact HIIT workout that I could do instead.

 HIIT (aka High-Intensity Interval Training) is a great way to get your heart rate up and your blood pumping.

 After doing a HIIT workout, you will burn approximately an extra 14% of the calories burned during your workout AFTER you’re done working out.

 So, if you burn 400 calories during a HIIT workout, you will burn an extra 56 calories during the rest of the day on top of your regular daily energy expenditure.